ybeaz/app-unit-test-pattern/README.md

-Prototype - clone an fully initilized instance with default values Singleton - create one and only one instance of the function, unique one Flyweight - create a complex object "with lean resource/memory consumption"
+Prototype - clone an fully initilized instance with default values Singleton - create one and only one instance of the function, unique one Flyweight - create a complex object "with lean resource/memory consumption" Builder -
+Template - from content point of view this is variation of the Builder theme through .prototype

 Adaptor - adapts a new function (to exchange the old one) to an old code workflow by providing the same input-output interface
-Bridge - passes one object methods to another object methods and provides unity interfaces Decorator - adds to the object/ function other "resposibilities", props or modify them, returning next non-instantiated object
+Bridge - passes one object methods to another object methods and provides unity interfaces Decorator - adds or modify to the object/ function other "resposibilities" through this property, props or modify them, returning next non-instantiated object
+Template - adds or modify properties through prototype.
+The particular case is to add an a chain of command as a function via prototype
-Visitor - modify or add properties of the instantiated object(function) Proxy - utilizes object/props structure to reduce using other recourses caching the unique values
+Visitor - adds or modify properties of the instantiated object(function) Proxy - utilizes object/props structure to reduce using other recourses caching the unique values

 Command - to run commands with standard interface from common object property set, similar in some sense to the Builder pattern